SeanNaren/deepspeech.pytorch/README.md

 #### Merging multiple manifest files

-To create bigger manifest files (to train/test on multiple datasets at once) we can merge manifest files together like below from a directory containing all the manifests you want to merge.
-You can also prune short and long clips out of the new manifest.
+To create bigger manifest files (to train/test on multiple datasets at once) we can merge manifest files together like below.

 ```
 cd data/
-python merge_manifests.py --output-path merged_manifest.csv --merge-dir all-manifests/ --min-duration 1 --max-duration 15 # durations in seconds
+python merge_manifests.py manifest_1.json manifest_2.json --out new_manifest_dir
 ```

 ### Training a Model